utpanna-pradhan/SQL-revision/Practical_questions.md

 SELECT name, department,
 COUNT(*) OVER (PARTITION BY department) AS dept_count FROM students;
-Check if student has more than one enrollment.
+# 55.Check if student has more than one enrollment.

 sql
 Copy